What is Technical Writing?

 What is technical writing in simple words?

-What are technical writing and its purpose?
+What is technical writing and its purpose?

 Technical writing is the documentation where technical writers simplify complex information.
 Technical writers create user manuals, how-to guides, assembly instructions, and other documentation to communicate complex information more effectively.
-They convert complex information into the layman’s language
+They convert complex information into layman’s language

 What are some examples of technical writing?